defano/wyldcard/doc/BUILDING.md

 ## Running the program

-Execute the `gradle run` task to build and start the program or simply execute the `HyperCard` class.
+Execute the `gradle run` task to build and start the program or simply execute the `WyldCard` class.
 Once the program is running, you'll be presented with the application's main window.
 From here you may:

 *	Begin adding your own user interface elements by choosing "New Button" or "New Field" from the "Objects" menu.
 * Use the paint tools (choose "Tools Palette" from the "Tools" menu) to draw on the card.